Monday, March 30, 2026

 In the fan letter I enclosed with the posters, I mentioned they're my favourite band, that I've been a fan since 2008, and what a privilege it's been to join them on this 18-year journey.

 It's always wonderful to find artistes whose music moves us so profoundly, but it's even more wonderful when they love us back.
-We consider a huge honour. 💗
+We consider it a huge honour. 💗

 Thanks for reading!
 More entries coming later this month.